Rubiks37/rankingbot/README.md

 * Supports basic application commands
 * Add, remove, or edit current entries in a users list
-* Get basic statistics for a certain album
+* Get basic statistics for a certain album/ep
 * Display everyone's rankings in a channel, which updates whenever an update is performed
+* Autofill suggestions based on currently established albums/eps

 ### CONFIG